 - In a large bowl, cream butter and sugar until light and fluffy, about 5 minutes.
 Add eggs, one at a time, beating well after each addition.
 Stir in vanilla.
 Combine the flour, cocoa, baking soda and salt; add to the creamed mixture alternately with sour cream and cola.
 Beat just until combined.
 Fold in pecans.

 - Coat a 7-in. tube pan with cooking spray and dust with flour; add batter.
-Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - For icing, in a small bowl, combine the confectioners' sugar, cocoa and butter.
 Stir in enough cola to achieve desired consistency.
 Frost cake; sprinkle with pecans.
 Yield: 6 servings.